 Most landlords do a criminal background check as part of the application process.
 There are important things to know about the expectations a landlord might reasonably have and your rights as a prospective tenant.

-Automatic Disqualification from Federally-Funded Housing and Individual Subsidies
+Automatic Disqualification from Housing and Individual Subsidies

 Other Convictions:

 With regard to other criminal background issues, the landlord will typically have written standards for reviewing a criminal background report and denying housing.
-Often, a background that includes a felony conviction such as assault, battery, arson, breaking and entering, selling illegal drugs, and other serious crimes will result in a denial if the criminal behavior was within the last 5-10 years.
+Often, a background that includes a felony conviction such as assault, battery, arson, breaking and entering, selling or using illegal drugs, and other serious crimes may result in a denial if the criminal behavior was within the last 5-10 years.
 Other convictions may also result in a denial if they are recent.
 Landlords can only consider convictions.
 They cannot use arrest records to deny housing.

 Appeals and Accommodations